macskay/helm/charts/foundry/README.md

 ### Building Docker Image Manually

 For the Docker Image to build you need to log in to your Foundry VTT and generate a "Timed URL" for Linux.
-Insert the URL into the Dockerfile (Beware the link is only valid for a couple of minutes) and run
+Inject the URL into the Dockerfile (Beware the link is only valid for a couple of minutes) via variable `TOKEN_URL` while building as shown below

+Example:
 ```
- $ docker build -t foundry:latest
+ $ docker build -t foundry:stable --build_args TOKEN_URL <insert_url>
 ```

 Optionally also run a tag for your version for example: